 Both of these streaming services are integrated directly with YouTube.
 That means you can go live to YouTube from these products without having to enter a stream key.
 You can also enter the title and description of your stream from the software, choose which category you want to stream to, and much more.

-Not to mention, by using Streamlabs OBS, you get access to widgets that can help you monetize your stream and make it even more interactive with your viewers.
+Not to mention, by using Streamlabs Desktop, you get access to widgets that can help you monetize your stream and make it even more interactive with your viewers.

-To start live streaming to YouTube using Streamlabs OBS, perform the following steps:
+To start live streaming to YouTube using Streamlabs Desktop, perform the following steps:

 Step 2: Connect Your Account and sign in with your YouTube credentials.

-Step 5: Add a theme.
+Step 5: Add an overlay theme.
 There are over 250 free themes and many premium themes made by top designers in the industry.
 Theme overlay packages make your stream stand out and add a professional-looking touch.

 Most themes will come with a stream starting soon, a live scene, a be right back scene, and a stream ending scene.
 Your stream now looks polished with one click!